osrf-migration/vrx-wiki/events/19/dress_rehearsal.md

 ## Submission process

+We expect to receive three files from each competitor prior to this event:

+* `dockerhub_image.txt`: Contains the name of the image to be pulled from DockerHub.
+* `thruster_config.yaml`: Defines the WAM-V thruster configuration.
+* `sensor_config.yaml`: Defines the WAM-V sensor configuration.

-See the [submission process section](https://bitbucket.org/osrf/vrx/wiki/submission_process) in the wiki.
+See the [submission process section](https://bitbucket.org/osrf/vrx/wiki/submission_process) in the wiki for instructions about how to submit these files.